gitlabhq/gitlabhq/doc/administration/high_availability/database.md

 Here we'll show you some fully expanded example configurations.

-#### Example recommended setup.
-3 consul servers, 3 postgresql, 1 application node
+#### Example recommended setup

+This example uses 3 consul servers, 3 postgresql servers, and 1 application node.

-In this example we start with all servers on the same 10.6.0.0/16 private network range, they can connect to each freely other on those addresses.
+We start with all servers on the same 10.6.0.0/16 private network range, they can connect to each freely other on those addresses.

 Here is a list and description of each machine and the assigned IP: